-- Building an understanding

-of the DEI challenges

-and opportunities your

-organization faces

-- Clearly articulating DEI

-aspirations that are databacked and align with

-business priorities and the

-identity of the organization

-- Establishing DEI organizational standards, principles and approaches

-- Selecting a prioritized set of

-DEI initiatives to implement or

-execute

-- Building organizational commitment to DEI and buy-in and engagement from senior leaders
+- Building an understanding of the DEI challenges and opportunities your organization faces - Clearly articulating DEI aspirations that are databacked and align with business priorities and the identity of the organization - Establishing DEI organizational standards, principles and approaches - Selecting a prioritized set of DEI initiatives to implement or execute - Building organizational commitment to DEI and buy-in and engagement from senior leaders

-Please visit ExpandingEquity.com to learn more
+Please visit ExpandingEquity.com to learn more.

 There is no one-size-fits-all approach to creating a DEI infrastructure.
 For some companies, this may look like formal structures with a council or committee.
-For others, it may look like keeping informal structures such as ERGs, but with changes to how they operate such as the metrics they monitor or how they reward people for their contributions to DEI.
+For others, it may look like keeping informal structures such as ERGs, but with changes to how they operate such as the metrics they monitor.
 Because of the unique approach that DEI requires, we will use the case of a fictitious company to illustrate the steps along the journey of establishing a DEI Infrastructure.